 As the name suggests, email marketing uses email to reach customers.
 To do it, marketers send out timely emails to large groups of people who have signed up for their contact list to advertise sales, discounts, and new products or services.

 The impact of email marketing is clear.
-One study from July 2017 found that email marketing had a return on investment (ROI) of 124 percent .
-Another study from the same year found that 30 percent of polled marketers ranked email as having the highest ROI of all their marketing efforts .
+One study found that email marketing had a return on investment (ROI) of 4,200 percent for every dollar invested .
+Another study found that 59 percent of polled marketers ranked email as having the highest ROI of all their marketing efforts .

 Some common examples of emailing marketing include: